Amen, amen, I say to you, no one can enter the kingdom of God without being born of water and Spirit.

 Tuesday July 30 (Spanish)

 Monday August 26 (English)

 Monday November 25 (English)

 No Baptisms Class for the month of December.

 1. We’d like to have our child baptized.
 What do we need to do?

-Please fill out the form on this page.
+Please fill out the form at the bottom this page.